Is Europe still a safe travel destination?

 "You are only slightly more likely to be a victim of terrorism in Europe than you are to be the victim of a lightning strike," says Robert Muggah, a specialist in security and development, at Brazil's Igarapé Institute, a think tank.

 "This is not to minimize the threat.
-It's real and its present, but it's still an exceedingly low in Europe, he said in a telephone interview.
+It's real and it's present, but it's still exceedingly low in Europe," he said in a telephone interview.
 "You are much more likely to be a victim of a homicide or a car accident, or some other event."

 Many think of terrorism in Europe as a new phenomenon that swept in with the rise of Islamist groups such as al Qaeda and ISIS.
 In fact, the rate of fatal attacks was much higher in the 1970s and 1980s, when political extremists on the right and left, separatist forces such as the Irish Republican Army and ETA in the Basque Country, and Middle East-linked groups wrought havoc.